michaelblackstock/maximo-client-bootcamp/labs/04_creating_more_health_scores_and_risk_numbers.md

 ---

 ### **Step 26: Force Score Calculation**
 Click the *Calculate Scores* button at the top if scores do not calculate automatically.
-If you see a red circle on the scores, that means it did not calculate properly.
+(Refresh the page to see the scores) If you see a red circle on the scores, that means it did not calculate properly.
 To troubleshoot, take these actions:
 - Create a **test contributor**, add it to the score with 0% weight.
 - Start with a **count function** on the relationship and confirm it returns a value.
 - Gradually add components of the formula.